Changing ThingsAUTHOR: Francisco Sáez

 "When you grow up, you tend to get told that the world is the way it is and your life is just to live your life inside the world, try not to bash into the walls too much, try to have a nice family, have fun, save a little money...
 That’s a very limited life, it can be much broader...
 And you can change it, you can influence it, you can build your own things that other people can use.
 Once you learn that, you’ll never be the same again." ~ Steve Jobs

-As Steve Jobs said in the brief interview linked below, we all have the ability to influence our world, to make things happen, to make improvements, and to succeed.
-I could not agree more.
+As Steve Jobs says in the brief interview in the video linked below, we all have the ability to influence our world, to make things happen, or to make them happen better, or maybe faster.

-In times like this, as economic difficulties hit a number of countries, companies, and individuals, we must question and think critically about almost everything we’ve been taught in the past.
-In fact, the more complicated a particular situation, the more things we can do to change and improve it.
-It is precisely during difficult times that we have the greatest opportunities to deepen our thinking, reassess what we are doing, and decide what we really want to contribute.
-Or we can continue to spend our energy complaining about politicians, bankers, companies, or the unfairness of life in general.
+At times like these, when a very difficult economic situation is hitting a good number of countries, companies and individuals, we must question and rethink almost everything we have been taught.
+In fact, the more difficult a situation is, the more we can do to change and improve it.
+It’s at the most difficult times that we have the greatest opportunity to dig deep within ourselves, evaluate what we’re doing and decide what it is we can really contribute.
+Or we can continue to spend our energies complaining about the politician of the day, the banks, the big companies or how unfair life is in general.

-- You must know what your objective is.
-What do you want to achieve?
+- Know what your goal is: What do you want to achieve?
 Why?
-If you do not know why you are doing what you do, your actions will have no meaning, clarity, or direction.
+If you don’t know why you are doing what you are doing, your actions will lack meaning, clarity and direction.

 - Determine what is the next move you need to make to get closer to your goal.
 And focus on it.

 If you use a personal management system like Getting Things Done (GTD), creating a new goal, shaping it and consolidating it naturally in your life, blending it with the rest of your personal and professional projects, is something really simple.